FichteFoll/advent-of-code/2022/README.md

 and ended up having having to duplicate an entire line because I couldn't get Rust to treat a reversed iterator like any other.
-Dyn trait objects really aren't cool to work with.
+`dyn` trait objects really aren't cool to work with.

 ### [Day 06]